Erwin0925/Java_Self_Learning/README.md

 ### 18. Book Class with Collection Management
 Write a Java program to create a class called `Book` with attributes for `title`, `author`, and `ISBN`, and methods to add and remove books from a collection.

+### 19. Constructor with Validation
+Write a Java program to create a class called Account with instance variables accountNumber and balance.
+Implement a parameterized constructor that initializes these variables with validation:
+    - accountNumber should be non-null and non-empty.
+    - balance should be non-negative.
+    - Print an error message if the validation fails.

+### 20. Constructor with Array Initialization
+Write a Java program to create a class called Classroom with instance variables className and students (an array of strings).
+Implement a parameterized constructor that initializes these variables.
+Print the values of the variables.

+### 21. Constructor for Singleton Pattern
+Write a Java program to create a class called Singleton that ensures only one instance of the class can be created.
+Implement a private constructor and a public static method to get the single instance of the class.
+Print a message indicating the creation of the instance.